A world where creativity is valued, so that everyone can lead a meaningful life.

 Our team is made up of young and dedicated creatives just like you!

-Read the profiles to find out more about our background in the creativity and why we love working at PAPER!
+Read our profiles to find out more about our background in the creativity sector and why we love working at PAPER!

 My role as Managing Director allows me to drive the business forward, build partnerships and new relationships across the city, as well as lead a team of young creatives to get new projects off the ground.

 My role at PAPER Arts is to coordinate the workshops, courses and events we run, giving young creatives the opportunity to explore their talents and learn the enterprise skills needed to have a career in the industry and do what they love for a living.
 I am also a freelance graphic designer and illustrator for the past 7 years, with a focus on social engagement and I hope to share some of my knowledge and experience with those just starting out.